nume-crypto/docs/guides.md

 📄️ [NFT minting](./guides/nft-minting.md) In this section we will cover the different APIs related to the NFT minting.

 📄️ [Webhooks](./guides/webhooks.md) In this section we will cover how to integrate with our webhooks.

+📄️ [JSON RPC](./guides/jsonrpc-methods.md) In this section we will cover the JSON RPC methods supprted.